 Persons interested in becoming a Harris County Precinct 6 Reserve Deputy must be willing to work in a competitive, yet positive work environment.

 The Harris County Precinct 6 Constable’s Office is currently accepting applications for Reserve Deputies.
-If you are interested in becoming a Reserve Deputy at Precinct 6, please call 713-274-3415 and speak with Sergeant Samantha Hutchison, who oversees TCOLE/Recruiting/Training.
+If you are interested in becoming a Reserve Deputy at Precinct 6, please call 713-274-3415 and speak with Sergeant Clark, who oversees TCOLE/Recruiting/Training.

 Reserve Deputy applicants must have a current peace officer’s license issued by the Texas Commission on Law Enforcement.